 We begin by defining some notation.
 Our dataset consists of multiple videos with associated memorability scores, $(V, m)$ pairs.
 Each video consists of multiple frames.
 We sub-sample $T$ frames for memorability prediction and denote a video as $V = \{f_i\}_{i=1}^{T}$.

-Our model consists of three parts: (i)~a backbone image encoder $\Phi$, (ii)~a Transformer encoder that attends over $T$ video frames, and (iii)~a prediction head that estimates the memorability of a video.
-An overview is presented in \cref{fig:model_arch}.
+Our model consists of three parts: (i)~a backbone image encoder $\Phi$, (ii)~a Transformer encoder that attends over spatio-temporal tokens extracted from $T$ video frames, and (iii)~a prediction head that estimates the memorability of a video (see \cref{fig:model_arch}).

 \paragraph{1.
-Image encoder.} As indicated in the introduction, our goal is to build a model that allows to analyze the spatio-temporal attention over the frames.
-To this end, we consider CNN backbones such as ResNet-50~\cite{he2016resnet}, trained with the contrastive language-image pretraining (CLIP)~\cite{radford2021clip}.
-As a side note, we evaluated vision transformers, however found the patch token representations to be poor for our task.
-We encode each video frame to obtain a spatial-aware representation (from the \texttt{conv5} layer):
+Image encoder.} Our goal is to employ a model that allows us to analyze the spatio-temporal attention over video frames.
+Thus, we consider CNN backbones such as ResNet-50~\cite{he2016resnet}, trained with contrastive language-image pretraining (CLIP)~\cite{radford2021clip}.
+We encode each video frame to obtain a space-aware representation (from the \texttt{conv5} layer):

 where $H \times W$ are height and width of the spatial resolution, and $D$ is the dimensionality of the embeddings.